jmf-mordis/asynckafka/docs/installation.rst

 Requirements
 ============

 #.
-Python 3.6 or 3.7
+Python 3.6+
 #.
 GCC
 #.
 Rdkafka >= 0.11

 Install rdkafka from source
 ---------------------------

-You need the Rdkafka_ headers to be able to compile asynckafka, download rdkafka from here_, then unpack the package and run::
+Rdkafka_ headers are required to compile asynckafka, download rdkafka from here_, then unpack the package and run::

     ./configure